 In the movie Earth, we are introduced to a mother polar bear and her two cubs as we first catch sight of their snouts peeking out from their winter den.
 The movie charts several other animals, but the documentary focuses primarily on these three animals to tell the story of Earth: the polar bears, humpback whales, and African elephants.
 It is by far an epic film giving the attention this in end endangered planet deserves.

-This time they arrive at the home of struggling songwriter David Seville.
-His most recent song is rejected by JETT Records executive Ian Hawke.
-Hawke is his former college roommate.
-To make the story even more interesting, Dave had at one time a relationship with Claire Wilson, his next door neighbor.
+His most recent song rejected by JETT Records executive Ian Hawke, who is a former college roommate.
+To make the story even more interesting, Dave had, at one time, a relationship with Claire Wilson, his next-door neighbor.

-But the chipmunks, being little rascals, cause some major problems for Dave.
-But they are so adorable you can't help but laugh, which really makes this a wonderful family movie.
-A really cute scene is when Alvin tries to create the mood for Dave's reunion dinner with Claire.
+But the chipmunks, being little rascals, cause some problems for Dave.
+But they are so adorable you can't help but laugh, which makes this an ideal family movie.
+A cute scene is when Alvin tries to create the mood for Dave's reunion dinner with Claire.
 The dinner becomes very odd and strange.
-She bails on Dave after he confesses, "My life is being sabotaged by talking chipmunks."
+She bails on Dave when he confesses, "My life is being sabotaged by talking chipmunks."

 Family Can Watch Together

-The Alvin and the Chipmunks comes with a behind-the-scenes featurette detailing how the chipmunks’ singing was created.
-It is well worth the look and you will discover the real singers of the movie.
+The Alvin and the Chipmunks DVD comes with a behind-the-scenes featurette detailing how they created the chipmunks’ singing.
+It is well worth the look, and you will discover the real singers of the movie.

 One such VeggieTales movie that went directly to DVD is It's a Meaningful Life - A Lesson in Being Content.
 The story is somewhat like Frank Capra's It's a Wonderful Life.
-The classic movie follows businessman who is despondent on how his life has turned out, and he wishes he never was born.
+The classic movie follows a businessman who is sad about how his life has turned out, and he wishes he never was born.
 An angel guides him to the right path by showing how important his life is.
 The movie boasts James Stewart, Lionel Barrymore, and Donna Reed.

 Would Life Be Better?

-The Veggie Tales Larry the Cucumber plays Stewart, that's the characters name, who loves playing football and really wants to play in the Salad Bowl.
+The Veggie Tales Larry the Cucumber plays Stewart, that's the characters name, who loves playing football and wants to play in the Salad Bowl.
 He wants to be famous with all the fortune that goes with fame.
-But, he gets injured in a game, and his dream is ended.
-Many years later, silly-but-sweet Stewart truly cares for his family and friends.
+But, he gets injured in a game, and his dream ends.
+Many years later, silly-but-sweet Stewart cares for his family and friends.
 He loves his job at the toy train factory.

-Still, he wonders “what if” he had never been injured and became a famous football star, making lots of money.
+He ponders what if he wasn't injured, became a famous football star, and made lots of money.
 Would life be better?
-He meets a stranger who is a train conductor.
-He changes back time to show Steward what it would have been like if it happened the way he wanted it to be.
-Interestingly, a moral is learned through Christian teachings and Stewart learns a lesson about life.
+He changes back time to show Steward what it would be like if it happened the way he wanted it to be.
+A moral learned through Christian teachings, and Stewart learns a lesson about life.